Skip to content

 3. Focused prompts: Keep agent prompts specific to their task

-4. Use proactive mode carefully: Only for agents that should run automatically
+4. Ask for proactive use carefully: Only say "use proactively" in the description of agents that should run automatically

 For more details on agents, see the official Claude Code documentation.